-This short piece was written in a heat-of-the-moment realization that hit me at 6:00am while drinking a Blonde Vanilla Almond Milk Latte (so good!) at Starbucks (I’m still *internally* boycotting them) and musing over this article before heading to work.
+This short piece is inspired by a moment of clarity I had while sippin’ on my favourite drink at Starbucks (I’m still *internally* boycotting them) and musing over this article before heading to work.

-Busyness has become a badge of honor in our capitalist society that nudges us to constantly be a productivity machine, leading to “the burdensome, expectation-freighted nature of free time.”
+Busyness has become a badge of honour in our capitalist society that constantly nudges us to be a productivity machine.
+The result it “the burdensome, expectation-freighted nature of free time“ .

 When we sit back and examine our days, however, it becomes painfully obvious to see how devoid of genuine usefulness or meaning most of the activities we engage in are.

-I mean, how do I feel so busy, anxious and stressed all the time and not have anything truly meaningful to show for it?
-Anything that is important to me?
+How do I feel so busy, anxious and stressed all the time and not have anything truly meaningful to show for it?
+Anything that is truly important to me?